Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 I know all of these things that are laying in wait.

-I know all the things, I know the people that are behind it and doing it and why they're doing it and so forth.
+I know the people that are behind it and doing it and why they're doing it and so forth.

-It's just um testament.
+It's just a testament.

-I mean, it it's there there are reasons for it.
+I mean, there are reasons for it.

 And again, I've had to learn to accept that all that exists as a measure of my success.

-It was hard at first, but I finally have learned or did learn how to do it years ago, and now it's gotten to the point where I have fun tweaking all these people, knowing full well what their reaction is going to be, tweaking the media, tweaking Obama, tweaking Republicans, uh, whoever, whoever it is.
+Now it's gotten to the point where I have fun tweaking all these people, knowing full well what their reaction is going to be, tweaking the media, tweaking Obama, tweaking Republicans, whoever it is.

-Some of them in radio, some of them in the Republican Party.
+Some of them in the Republican Party.

 Some of them in the media.